-Writer (of a zombie romance novel), reader, animal lover, coffee swooner, movie addict and newly addicted crossfitter (http://goodfightgonebad.tumblr.com).
+Writer (a zombie romance novel), reader, animal lover, coffee swooner, movie addict, TV show fiend and crossfitter (http://goodfightgonebad.tumblr.com).
 My mind is a vast, random wilderness, so hang on and enjoy the ride!

 Neil deGrasse Tyson only has 567,679 followers on Twitter and the Biebs has nearly 25 million?
 A crime, I tell you.
 A crime!
 These kiddos must not have watched The Most Astounding Fact yet.
 I mean, come on… he’s, like, really, super-duper cool.
 And he goes on The Colbert Report.
 And comments on reddit.
 And he and Bill Nye bullied another scientist on Stargate: Atlantis!
 How cool is that?!